syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

 {% endtabs %}

 N>
-* The default value of `DateFormat,` and `Height` are `MMMM yyyy,` and `150` respectively.
+* The default values for `DateFormat` and `Height` are `MMMM yyyy` and `150,` respectively.
 * For desktop UI, The agenda view displays the appointment only.

 ### Customize month header appearance using DataTemplateSelector

-You can customize the month header appearance by using the `MonthHeaderTemplate` property of `AgendaView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to month header by using the `MonthHeaderTemplate.` It lets to choose a different data template for each month header, customizing the appearance of a particular month header based on certain conditions.
+You can customize the month header appearance by using the `MonthHeaderTemplate` property of `AgendaView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to month header by using the `MonthHeaderTemplate.` It allows you to choose a different data template for each month header, as well as customize the appearance of a particular month header based on certain conditions.

 {% tabs %}
 {% highlight xaml %}